Chicken and Broth

 You can cut the dumpling recipe in half if you like; however, I find they all get eaten.

-I use two large spoons to flip the dumplings; you don't want to break them... and again, only crowd a few in the pot at one time; they will not cook properly.
+I use two large spoons to flip the dumplings; you don't want to break them.
+Again, only crowd a few in the pot at one time; they will not cook properly.

 I use white pepper as it has a different taste and look.